 - 3 tablespoons extra virgin olive oil

-- 1/2 teaspoon pepper (more or less to taste)
+- ½ teaspoon coarse black pepper (more or less to taste)

 - After scrubbing and dicing potatoes, rinse under cold water.
 Soak diced potatoes in a bowl of cold water for at least 1 hour.
 Change water if it looks cloudy.

 - Preheat oven to 425°F with a rimmed baking sheet inside the oven.

-- Drain potatoes and rinse with more cold water.
-Put potatoes in a towel (one that won’t let off lint) and dry thoroughly.
+- When oven is preheated, drain potatoes and rinse with more cold water.
+Put potatoes on a clean lint-free towel and dry thoroughly.
 Return to a dry bowl.

 - Add oil, salt, pepper and onions.
-Stir to coat – or use your hands!
+Toss the potatoes to coat – or use your hands!
 Don’t do this step until the oven is preheated.

 - Carefully remove hot pan from oven and add potato mixture.
-Spread to an even layer and return to the oven.
+Spread in an even layer and return the pan to the oven.
 Cook for 25 minutes.
 Stir and return for oven for 10 minutes or until golden brown and fork tender.